Reactions to the murder of George Floyd: Minneapolis and Minnesota

 Minneapolis city councillor Andrea Jenkins, who represented Ward 8, where Floyd was murdered, was quoted as saying: "My heart is breaking for the tragic loss of life last night near 38th and Chicago.
 Our community continues to be traumatized again, and again and again.
 We must demand answers."
 On May 26, Minnesota governor Tim Walz and lieutenant governor Peggy Flanagan demanded justice and called the video "disturbing".
 Walz elaborated, "The lack of humanity in this disturbing video is sickening.
 We will get answers and seek justice".

 Minneapolis mayor Jacob Frey said: "Being black in America should not be a death sentence.
 For five minutes, we watched a white officer press his knee into a black man's neck ...
 When you hear someone calling for help, you're supposed to help.
 This officer failed in the most basic, human sense."
 Two days after Floyd's murder, he commented: "If most people, particularly people of color, had done what a police officer did late Monday, they'd already be behind bars."
 He has said that he believes Floyd's death was a murder.

 U.S. Representative Ilhan Omar (whose district includes Minneapolis) called for a federal investigation and said: "It is sickening to watch this black man be killed while helplessly begging for help."
 She later added: "The police officer who killed George Floyd should be charged with murder."
 Senator Tina Smith and Governor Tim Walz also called for immediate action.
 Senator Amy Klobuchar reacted on the following day, saying: "We heard his repeated calls for help.
 We heard him say over and over again that he could not breathe.
 And now we have seen yet another horrifying and gut wrenching instance of an African American man dying."
-She called for the declaration on "a complete and thorough outside investigation into what occurred, and those involved in this incident must be held accountable."
+She called for "a complete and thorough outside investigation into what occurred, and those involved in this incident must be held accountable."
 However, as a former Hennepin County attorney, she was criticized for declining to press criminal charges against police during her eight years in that office, including against Chauvin; some called for her resignation from the Senate.